erivlis/graphinate/docs/tutorial.md

 # Tutorial

-This tutorial will guide you through the steps to create a music artist graph using the `music_artists.py` example.
+This tutorial will guide you through the steps to create a **Music Artists Graph**.
+(It is based on the [Music Artists](/examples/social/#music-artists) example).

 ## Prerequisites

-Before you begin, ensure you have the following installed:
+Before you begin, please ensure you have installed the following dependencies:

-- Python 3.x
+- Python 3.10 or above
 - `pip` (Python package installer)
 - Required Python packages: `diskcache`, `musicbrainzngs`, `graphinate`